llamaxyz/llama/documentation/ActionCreation.md

 # Action Creation

-After your Llama instance is deployed, it's time to start creating actions Actions are proposed operations initiated by policyholders to execute transactions onchain.
+After your Llama instance is deployed, it's time to start creating actions.
+Actions are proposed operations initiated by policyholders to execute transactions onchain.
 They include changing protocol parameters, transferring funds from a treasury, activating an emergency pause, etc.
 Actions are how your Llama instance interacts with external contracts.